Training to be a One-To-One Bereavement Support Volunteer within Gloucestershire

 2. Fill in an application form (see below for a direct link to download this).

-Closing date for all applications for the next course will be posted here.
+Closing date for all applications for the next course will be 9th February 2019

 The course will also involve some private study and the putting together of a portfolio which will be reviewed by the training team.
-A fee of £250 is normally chargeable for the course; bursaries may be available to help with this fee.
+A fee of £75 is normally chargeable for the course to cover our administration costs.
 Having completed the course and portfolio, you will have a post-course interview and portfolios will be externally moderated by Cruse Bereavement Care and Ascentis (a separate fee of £40 is chargeable for the latter).

 Cruse Bereavement Care is an Organisational Member of BACP and works within the BACP Ethical Framework.
 Bereavement counselling work with Cruse clients can be recorded towards the total hours required for Diploma courses and for BACP accreditation.